Paid Sick Leave Laws by State

 Connecticut

-Connecticut’s Paid Sick Leave Law requires that employers with 50 or more employees provide paid sick leave of 40 hours (five days) to full-time employees.
-Part-time employees receive prorated sick leave at the rate of one hour earned for every 30 hours worked.
+Connecticut’s Paid Sick Leave Law requires that employers with 50 or more employees provide paid sick leave of 40 hours (five days) to full-time employees, and to any service workers who work at least 10 hours per week.
+Part-time employees receive prorated sick leave at the rate of one hour earned for every 40 hours worked.
 It also allows employers to provide an employee, at the beginning of the year, with all of the sick leave that the employer expects the employee to accrue.

 Illinois

-Although Illinois does not have a specifically outlined paid sick time law in place, the city of Chicago and Cook County, where Chicago is located, both have paid sick time leave laws.
+The city of Chicago and Cook County, where Chicago is located, both have paid sick time leave laws as well.
 While many municipalities have opted out of Cook County’s paid sick leave law ordinance, the City of Chicago has not.
 Thus, Chicago employers are generally subject to both Chicago’s and Cook County’s paid sick leave laws.

 Within Cook County, the ordinance covers any employee who works for a minimum of two hours in two weeks and works within Cook County limits.
 Covered employees earn one hour of sick leave for every 40 hours worked.
 An exception to the ordinance states that certain individuals under a bona fide collective bargaining agreement are exempt.
 These individuals include independent contractors and workers covered under the Railroad Unemployment Insurance Act.